AlfredMoore/human-scene-transformer/retraining.md

     * * detection data box3d containing: rot_z (coordinate x forward, y left, z up)
 4. 'robot/position': robot_position
 5. 2d map data: how to integrate this to the transformer

+Ideas:
+1. from Chris, treat the robot as human and pick a predicted path as local traj trade-off the global goal.
+2. More in AI, GAN like model, predict human intention as an encoder, decode human intention to human path.
+Utilize this to robot goal to robot end effector traj.
+3. How to represent the human intention?
+A designated reward function, a representation factor, a latent space?
+RLHF may be a good way?